HMS-Core/hms-scan-demo/README.md

 ## Introduction
 The sample code shows how to use the HMS Scan Kit's code scanning capabilities to help developers quickly build code scanning capabilities within applications.
+You also can use HMS Toolkit to quickly integrate the kit and run the demo project, as well as debug the app using a remote device for free.
+For details, please visit https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/getting-started-0000001077381096.

 ## Getting Started
 1. Create an app and configure the app information in AppGallery Connect.